kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

     </div>

     A successful call returns a `json` response with the service definition that contains the target URL.
-    Access the target URL directly to verify that the value of `api.targetUrl` is correct.
+    Call the target URL directly to verify that the value of `api.targetUrl` is correct.